 [Updated to include additional amendments on September 20, 2018]

-Like many new, groundbreaking regulations, the California Consumer Privacy Act of 2018 (CaCPA) is an evolving piece of legislation.
-Soon after the CaCPA was passed, many privacy advocates and technology industry leaders began lobbying for changes to the regulation before its implementation in January 2020.
-The much-anticipated first set of amendments to the CaCPA was published on August 27, 2018.
+Like many new, groundbreaking regulations, the California Consumer Privacy Act of 2018 (CCPA) is an evolving piece of legislation.
+Soon after the CCPA was passed, many privacy advocates and technology industry leaders began lobbying for changes to the regulation before its implementation in January 2020.
+The much-anticipated first set of amendments to the CCPA was published on August 27, 2018.
 In this set, there are 45 amendments, most of which address minor, technical errors.
 This post will focus on the more substantive amendments and the need for these changes.